Support Testing in the Huge Object Model: Additional preliminaries

 \begin{definition}[Distribution of runs] Let $T$ be an $s$-sample, $q$-query decision tree and let $D$ be a distribution over inputs.
 The \emph{distribution of $T$-runs on $D$} is denoted by $\mathcal{R}(T,D)$, and is defined over $\{0,1\}^q$ as follows: first draw an input $P \sim D$.
 Then draw $s$ independent samples from $P$, and make the queries of $T$ (following the corresponding root to leaf path).
 The result is the vector of answers (of size $q$, padded with zeroes if necessary).

-Note that for non-adaptive algorithms, the distribution of runs can be seen as a distribution over functions from the fixed query set $Q$ to $\{0,1\}$, and can be obtained by drawing a distribution $P$, populating the matrix $M$ using $s$ independent samples from $P$, and then using the restriction $M|_Q$. \end{definition}
+Note that for non-adaptive algorithms, the distribution of runs can be seen as a distribution over functions from the fixed query set $Q$ to $\{0,1\}$, and can be obtained by drawing a distribution $P$, populating the matrix $M$ using $s$ independent samples from $P$, and then using the restriction $M|_Q$. \end{definition} Definition \ref{def-distribution-of-runs} can be naturally generalized to probabilistic algorithms since they can be seen as a distribution over deterministic ones.
+That is, $\mathcal{R}(\mathcal{A},D)$ distributes like ``draw $T \sim \mathcal{A}$ and then draw the run according to $\mathcal{R}(T,D)$''.

 \begin{definition}[Conditional distribution of runs] Let $T$ be an $s$-sample, $q$-query decision tree and let $D$ be a distribution over inputs.
 Also, let $B$ be some event.
 The \emph{distribution of $T$-runs on $D$ conditioned on $B$} is denoted by $\mathcal{R}\left(T,D \cond B\right)$, and is defined as the distribution $\mathcal{R}(T,D)$ restricted to $B$. \end{definition}